 The Bank defines as capital those items defined by statutory regulation as capital for credit institutions.
-Under the current capital requirements set by the NBKR, banks have to maintain a ratio of capital to risk weighted assets (statutory capital ratio) above the prescribed minimum level.
-As at 31 December 2013, this minimum level is 12%.
-The Bank was in compliance with the statutory capital ratio as at 31 December 2013 and 2012.
+Under the current capital requirements set by the NBKR, banks have to maintain a ratio of total capital to risk weighted assets (statutory capital ratio) above the prescribed minimum level of 12% and a ratio of tier 1 capital to risk weighted assets above the prescribed minimum level of 6%.
+The Bank was in compliance with the statutory capital ratios as at 31 December 2014 and 2013.